Environmental, Social & Governance (ESG) Policy

 Pensions have the collective power and potential to change the world for the better.
 Trillions of pounds are invested in companies that can improve or harm the planet and society through their business activities.
 At PensionBee we believe that companies that focus on their contribution to society and the planet have a better long term chance of being financially sustainable and will bring stronger returns for our members.

 Through indexing our customers are universal owners in the investment system.
 This means they own shares in most major global companies and our asset managers, BlackRock, State Street Global Advisors and Legal & General Investment Management, as index portfolio managers, do not have discretion to edit securities outside of the relevant index.
-Through ownership in all these companies, we have the collective power to encourage good corporate behaviour, and drive positive change.
+Through ownership in all these companies, we have the collective power to encourage good corporate behaviour, and drive positive change for the benefit of our customers.

 Whilst exclusions work for some types of companies, we believe in the engagement and active ownership approach.
-We think our role at PensionBee is to be a responsible and vigilant asset owner, to help challenge bad corporate behaviour and engage with management teams that do not propose timelines for appropriate change.
+We think our role at PensionBee is to be a responsible and vigilant asset owner, to help challenge bad corporate behaviour where it has a material impact on our customers’ pensions and to engage with management teams that do not propose timelines for appropriate change.

 Our managers use direct engagement before AGMs to advance material sustainability insights to enhance long-term risk adjusted return and then block vote across all the assets, where they do not make sufficient progress with the engagement.
 For some companies voting is the only way to signal dissatisfaction with the direction of travel.

-As active owners we engage regularly with the investment stewardship teams of our managers to articulate the views and expectations of our customer base, which we get from regular surveys and interviews.
+As active owners we meet with the global investment stewardship teams of our managers on a regular basis to understand the rationale behind their engagement policies and to provide robust challenge to their voting record on areas of key focus for our customers.
 We do this with the purpose of driving up levels of transparency and accountability around their direct engagement activities, applying scrutiny to their voting record and demonstrating our commitment to active ownership.
-We also seek to drive good corporate behaviour.

 4. Voting Choice

-BlackRock and State Street Global Advisors have granted us “Voting Choice” from the 2023 proxy voting season onwards.
-Voting Choice enables institutional clients, such as PensionBee, the ability to participate in voting decisions at the AGMs of the major global companies where they are asset owners.
+BlackRock and State Street Global Advisors granted us “Voting Choice” from the 2023 proxy voting season.
+Voting Choice gives institutional clients, such as PensionBee, the ability to participate in voting decisions at the in-scope Annual General Meetings (AGM) of the major global companies where they are asset owners.

-PensionBee has used ISS’s Socially Responsible Investment (SRI) voting policy for voting in these plans from 2023 onwards.
-We selected this voting policy as it best aligns with our customers interests and expectations, which we collect annually via a survey.
+PensionBee has used ISS’s Socially Responsible Investment (SRI) voting policy in these plans from May 2023 onwards.
+We selected this voting policy as it best aligns with our customers’ vote preferences, which we collect annually via a survey which uses historic shareholder votes as a way to measure the changing views and expectations of our customer base.

-We publish the outcomes of each voting season on our ESG Document Hub as soon as the data is available from ISS.
+We publish the outcomes of our voting surveys, vote records and voting reports for each proxy voting season on our ESG Hub.

 For our remaining plans, our managers will continue to use direct engagement before votes to advance material sustainability insights to enhance long-term risk-adjusted returns and then block vote across all the assets.